JMariadlcs/fund-me-dapp/README.md

 ## Reminders
 - To setup an environment able to deploy on different networks check the code inside [helper-hardhat-config.js](https://github.com/JMariadlcs/fund-me-dapp/blob/main/helper-hardhat-config.js).

 - To test on localhost o hardhat network we can not use a PriceAggregator address because it does not exist.
 We need to deploy a MockAggregator that behaves as a real one.
+Check [00-deploy-mocks.js](https://github.com/JMariadlcs/fund-me-dapp/blob/main/deploy/00-deploy-mocks.js).

 - If you want to execute solhint to search for potential Solidity errors
 Execute: